RedisBloom/RedisBloom/docs/commands/cf.reserve.md

 <details open><summary><code>EXPANSION expansion</code></summary>

-When a new filter is created, its size is the size of the current filter multiplied by `expansion` - a non-negative integer.
+When a new filter is created, its size is the size of the current filter multiplied by `expansion`, specified as a non-negative integer.
 Expansion is rounded to the next `2^n` number.
-The default value is 1.
+The default value is `1`.
 </details>

 ## Return value